 Wat Chalong (วัดฉลอง) is the spiritual center of Phuket in a way that the tourist sites aren’t.
 The compound holds 12 buildings, including a gilded chedi built to house a bone fragment relic of the Buddha.
 On an ordinary Tuesday morning, you’ll find flower garland vendors outside, local families standing quietly at the donation boxes, and monks moving between the buildings in a rhythm that doesn’t pause for anyone.
 That ordinariness is the point.

 The temple takes around 25 minutes to reach from Patong by car.
 Morning visits are genuinely quiet.
 The main hall has murals across three walls depicting the life of Luang Pho Chaem, one of the two abbots who helped end a Malay uprising in the 1870s.
 The detail of those murals, hand-painted and dense with scene, rewards slow looking.
-On Buddhist holidays, the compound fills with Thai worshippers from across the island and the atmosphere shifts entirely: loud, smoky with incense, deeply alive.
+On Buddhist holidays, the compound fills with Thai worshippers from across the island and the atmosphere shifts entirely.
+It goes loud, smoky with incense, deeply alive.
 That version of the temple is worth seeing too, but it’s a different visit.

 3. Phuket Old Town (ย่านเมืองเก่า)